artainmo/web-development/back-front-end/ruby/README.md

 class Person
-  attr_reader :name #This allows us to get the value of attribute @name attr_writer :job #This allows us to set the value of attribute @job attr_accessor :age #This allows us to both get and set the attribute @age def initialize(name, job, age)
+  attr_reader :name #This allows us to get the value of attribute @name attr_writer :job #This allows us to set the value of attribute @job attr_accessor :age, :education #This allows us to both get and set the attribute @age def initialize(name, job, age)
     @name = name
     @job = job
     @age = age
+    @education = '19'
   end
 end
 </pre>